45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 New York Insider tip: While at the Oculus, you can also view the 9/11 memorial for free.
 If you also plan on visiting the 9/11 museum, it’s free on Mondays from 5:30 PM – 7 PM – reserve tickets online.

 Make your way to the famous Brooklyn Bridge and cross over to DUMBO (Down Under Manhattan Bridge Overpass), Brooklyn.
-The bridge is 1.1 miles and was once the largest suspension bridge.
+The bridge is 1.1 miles long and was once the longest suspension bridge.

-Thankfully, we can add crossing the Brooklyn Bridge to one of the many awesome free things to do in NYC now!
+Thankfully, we can add crossing the Brooklyn Bridge to one of the many awesome free things to do now!
 When crossing the Brooklyn Bridge, you will also be treated to fantastic views of Manhattan!
+I believe you get the best views closer to the Brooklyn side, looking towards Manhattan.

 most instagrammable places in NYC include photographing the Brooklyn Bridge